WNESU Attendance Procedure - Revised July 2025

-As daily school attendance is critical to successful school performance, we want all students and their families in Windham County Pre-K-12 students to have support in ensuring student attendance at school.
-The WNESU process and procedures to ensure that students are in school and learning follows below.
+As daily school attendance is critical to successful school performance, we want all students and their families in WNESU to have support in ensuring student attendance at school.
+The process and procedures to ensure that students are in school and learning follows below.

 Process and Expectations: